dauidus/add-post-type-instructions/readme.txt

 = Coming soon =
 * Translations - to submit a translation, please contact the author

 APTI will work with drag-n-drop builders such as Visual Composer, but the author cannot recommend its use with them.
-This will be addressed in a future release.
+Due to the proprietary nature of these page builders, this plugin will not officially support them.

 = Suggestions are welcome =
 * email the author at dave@dauid.us